MattCain/jquery.preloadimages/README.md

 jQuery 1.7+ required.
 Tested in Firefox 25+, Chrome 33+, Safari 7+.
 I can see no reason why it wouldn't work on any post IE7 browser.

+See any simple improvements that can be made?
+Pull requests very welcome!

 ## Usage

 ```javascript